-Atlantic City is better than ever!
-This fun filled destination, famous for gambling and ritzy casinos, offers great entertainment, plenty activities, good restaurants, shopping, relaxing on the beach, and more.
+Atlantic City is a fun-filled destination, with ritzy casinos. world-class entertainment, a world-class boardwalk, a good variety of activities, good restaurants, shopping, relaxing on the beach, and more.

-It was here where the Mafia established itself as a national organization.
+It was here that the Mafia established itself as a national organization.
 Fearing the end of prohibition and the loss of profitable bootlegging operations, Mafia leaders from the Midwest and East Coast, --- Al Capone Frank Costello, Meyer Lansky, and Lucky Luciano --- held their first national conference in 1929 at the President Hotel.
-At this conference they were able to develop a system of arbitration and solidify networks made through bootlegging to become a national organization with an interest in developing other "black market" operations to replace bootlegging.
+It was here that they were able to develop a system of arbitration and solidify networks made through bootlegging to become a national organization.

-Atlantic City is also known as the real-life model for the board game Monopoly, the nation's first Boardwalk, the world's first big Ferris wheel, the first color postcards, and the home of the first Miss America Beauty Pageant.
+It is the real-life model for the board game Monopoly, the nation's first Boardwalk, the world's first big Ferris wheel, the first color postcards, and the home of the first Miss America Beauty Pageant.

 Check out the Atlantic City Aquarium located in the Historic Gardner's Basin.
 It offers a fun and educational look into more than 100 varieties of fish and marine animals.